kjolley/BIGSdb/README.txt

-v1.51.6: *Update to various plugins to support analysis fields (third-party
+v1.51.6: *New GeneScanner plugin.
-          results stored as JSON within the database).
+         *Update to various plugins to support analysis fields (third-party results stored as JSON within the database).
          *Improved performance for searchable locus lists.
          *Added retries on database queries if network error encountered.